alteryx/featuretools/docs/source/usage_tips/limitations.rst

 In-memory
 *********

 Featuretools is intended to be run on datasets that can fit in memory on one machine.
-For advice on handing large dataset refer to :ref:`scaling`.
+For advice on handing large dataset refer to :ref:`performance`.

 Bring your own labels
 *********************